GM Chinese venture to build $1 billion plant in Chongqing

 In addition to Liuzhou, the joint venture currently operates a plant in Qingdao.
 GM and SAIC, through a different joint venture, also have a plant in Shanghai, and several more in northeast China.

-Reporting by Ben Klayman in Detroit; Editing by Gerald E. McCormick, Jeffrey Benkoe and Peter Galloway
+Reporting by Ben Klayman in Detroit; Editing by Gerald E. McCormick and Jeffrey Benkoe